E20

 Possible Causes

-Defrost heater stuck on, Shorted defrost relay on control board, Failed defrost thermostat stuck closed, Wiring short bypassing thermostat
+Defrost heater stuck on, Shorted defrost relay on the control board, Failed defrost thermostat stuck closed, Wiring short bypassing the thermostat

 How to Fix / Troubleshooting

 Safety first: Unplug the freezer immediately if you suspect overheating.
-Risk of fire if left energized.
+There is a risk of fire if the unit is left energized.

-• Check heater control: With the unit unplugged, verify that the heater is not directly shorted to line through damaged wiring.
+• Check the heater control: With the unit unplugged, verify that the heater is not directly shorted to the line through damaged wiring.
 Repair any shorts.

-• Control board relay: Inspect the defrost relay on the main board.
-If welded closed or burnt, replace the control board.
+• Inspect the control board relay: Inspect the defrost relay on the main board.
+If it is welded closed or burnt, replace the control board.

-• Verify operation: After repairs, monitor a full defrost cycle to ensure heater turns off properly.
+• Verify operation: After repairs, monitor a full defrost cycle to ensure the heater turns off properly.

 Advertisements